andyfischer/circa/docs/about_inlined_state.md

         button_presses += 1
     end

-Every time this script is run (in Circa world this is probably once per frame), if button_pressed() is true then the button_presses count will go up.
+Every time this script is run, if `button_pressed()` is true then the `button_presses` count will go up.

 # Nesting #

-Inlined state really begins to be useful when it's nested inside function definitions.
-A simple example is:
+State can be nested in function definitions.
+An example:

     def my_counting_func(bool trigger) -> int
         state int count